griffinmyers/wirepig/docs/tcp.md

 When a new connection with wirepig is established, it will start buffering all writes it receives internally.
-With each write, it will evaluate all mocks registered with the server to see if there is a match against all the data its received so far.
+With each write, it will evaluate all mocks registered with the server to see if there is a match against all the data it's received on that connection so far.

 When a match is found, wirepig will write the response back over the socket and clear its internal write buffer.
 Subsequent writes, and thus mock matching